jimmynicol/image-resizer/README.md

 This will create a new directory structure including all the necessary files needed to run `image-resizer`.
 The money file is `index.js` which is loads the express configuration and routes.

+`image-resizer` can also simply be added as a node_module to any project and the streams interfaces used standalone. `./test.js` has a good example of how the app should work running behind Express.

 ## Architecture